HendrikMuenster/flexBox/README.txt

 % Examples can be found in the 'examples' folder

 % In case you experience any problems, please create an issue at https://github.com/HendrikMuenster/flexBox/issues

+% List of changes:
+31.03.2016 (Version 1.01)
+- generalized the concept of matrices to linear operators and created classes for gradient, diagonal, identity and zero operator for MATLAB and C++ version to improve speed and flexibility